-In case of ARHSS, sensing system verification shall be done at normal ride attitude.
+Where a vehicle is equipped with an Adjustable Ride Height Suspension System (ARHSS), sensing system verification shall be done at normal ride attitude.

-1.7.1.
-The vehicle manufacturer shall specify the lowest speed of activation (lower deployment velocity threshold) of the DPPS.
+1.7.2.
+The vehicle manufacturer shall specify the lowest vehicle speed of activation (lower deployment velocity threshold) of the DPPS.

-1.7.1.1.
+1.7.2.1.
 For the system deployment verification, sensor activation tests with the FlexPLI, as specified in Annex 4 paragraph 1. of this Regulation, shall be performed within the detection test area at the DPPS lower deployment velocity threshold.